bernie4375/FCL-potential-autoISF/README.md

      13.5  Machine Learning (AI)
      13.6 Dual Hormone Systems  .                   .                 .
-               Case study 13.1: Comparison 1 mo FCL Automation vs autoISF Case study 13.2: Using dynISF for FCL ( NN  )
+               Case study 13.1: Comparison 1 mo FCL Automation vs autoISF Case study 13.2: Using dynISF for FCL ( NN /call for a case! ) Case Study 13.3: Using Boost for FCL

     PRESS  " <> code  "  ON THE VERY TOP LEFT OF THIS GITHUB PAGE, TO ACCESS THE PDFs FOR EACH SECTION